manjeet-mehta/angular-essentials/02 TypeScript and Object Oriented Programming fundamentals/TypeScript&OOPS.md

  $ node hello.js
  Hello World
  ```
- >You can also combine above two steps using pipe
+ >You can also combine above two steps using pipe or using && operator
  $ tsc hello.ts | node hello.js
+ $ tsc hello.ts && node hello.js
  ### JavaScript Versions
  * ES5 (ECMAScript5) : Supported by all browsers
  * ES6 (2015) : (Let keyword was introduced)